Beare Hill Park

-The Beare Road landfill was a landfill that operated in Scarborough, Ontario, Canada until 1983.
+Beare Hill Park is a park in Scarborough, Ontario, Canada.
 The site is bounded by Finch Avenue East to the north, the Scarborough-Pickering Town Line to the east, CN Rail line to the west and hydro corridor to the south.
-It has now been converted into a park, Beare Hill Park.
+It was previously operating as Beare Road landfill, until 1983.

 Metropolitan Toronto opened the site in 1967 with the approval of Scarborough Council.
 The 80.5-hectare site, originally with a capacity of 3.3 million tonnes, received solid waste through 1988.
 Metro and Scarborough agreed to expand the landfill's capacity by 635,000 tonnes in 1971 and 5.4 million tonnes in 1974.

 Following closure of the landfill in 1983, the City continued to manage the site to control potential impacts.
 To limit emissions and control odours, the surface of the site was equipped with an array of passive candlestick gas flares.
 The City developed a landfill gas to electricity project at the Beare Road site.
 Construction of the LFG collection field and power plant proceeded and generation of electricity from LFG began in January 1996.